MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 Premium plans and tasks are stored in Dataverse and managed via the Project service.
 When a task is assigned to a user, it's also stored in the same Azure location as basic plans.
 Attachments are stored in the SharePoint location for the group.

-See [Project for the web get started guide for administrators](/project-for-the-web/project-for-the-web-get-started-guide-for-admins) to learn more about the Project service.
+To learn more about the Project service, see [Project for the web get started guide for administrators](/project-for-the-web/project-for-the-web-get-started-guide-for-admins).

-See the [Power Platform admin documentation](/power-platform/admin/) to learn more about managing the Power Platform.
+To learn more about managing Power Platform, see the [Power Platform admin documentation](/power-platform/admin/).

 Support for programmability is available via our scheduling API.
 To learn more, see [Use Project schedule APIs to perform operations with Scheduling entities](/dynamics365/project-operations/project-management/schedule-api-preview).